MOPS Scholastic Book Fair

 Mount Olivet Preschool has a Religious Exemption from both Arlington County and the Commonwealth of Virginia that is renewed annually.
 Virginia Department of Social Services comes inspects the school annually at a minimum.
 Additionally, MOPS is inspected annually by the Fire and Health Departments.
 Since MOPS is a mission of the Mount Olivet United Methodist Church, the facilities and staff are fully insured through the church

 Our Preschool has a very active Parents’ Group that works closely with the Preschool Director.
 This is a great way for parents to support the preschool.
 Opportunities include fundraising, outreach activities, educational seminars, social events, room parenting, and substitute teaching.

-*Please note that the Mount Olivet Preschool does not share a phone line with Mount Olivet United Methodist Church.
+*The Preschool does not share a phone line with the church office.